udaracamarasinghe/reactsample/README.md

 # Guid to run this App

 Install Json-server if you have not installed already.
-Make sure port 8000

 ### `npm install -g json-server`

-Run Json-server and Make sure port 8000 avilable
+Run Json-server and Make sure port 8000 avilable.

 ### `npx json-server --watch .\data\db.json --port 8000`

-Then install React
+Then install React.

 ### `npm install`